br-automation-com/awesome-B-R/README.md

 * [simple recipe handling](https://github.com/hilch/dataobj-recipe) - Automation Studio demo: simple recipe handling with data objects (Library DataObj)
 * [FindUsbStickOnBAndRPlc](https://github.com/hilch/FindUsbStickOnBAndRPlc) -Search USB Stick connected to a B&amp;R PLC and use it as file device for FileIO - Library.
 * [simple data trace](https://github.com/hilch/PLC-data-trace) - simple data trace (Automation Studio) records PLC variables in a high priority task and save the data to CSV file afterward.
+* [Connect USB sticks](https://github.com/br-automation-com/AS-USB) - This is a sample project for automatically mounting multiple USB sticks on a B&R PLC.
+* [Connect a network share](https://github.com/br-automation-com/AS-NET) - This is a sample project for mounting a network share on a B&R PLC.

 ### Security
 * [BrSecurity](https://hilch.github.io/BrSecurity) - Automation Studio Lib with Security functions (Password/Encrypt/Decrypt)